near-ndc/i-am-human/contracts/kudos/README.md

 ### Give kudos

-Allows caller to grant kudos to a receiver NEAR account
+Enables the caller to award kudos to a recipient's account.

 #### Requirements

-User must be human verified (should have minted and valid i-am-human SBT) Minimum gas required: 67 TGas (300 TGas recommended) Deposit required: 0.1 Ⓝ
+User must be human verified (should have a valid i-am-human SBT) Minimum gas required: 67 TGas (300 TGas recommended) Deposit required: 0.1 Ⓝ